The early years - "cystic fibrosis" by any other name

-Prolapse of the rectum is a common disorder among children, writes Mr. Lockhart-Mummery a distinguished London surgeon and pioneer in cancer surgery, “especially that class which attends the surgical practice at a children’s hospital”.
+Prolapse of the rectum (figure 10a) is a common disorder among children, writes Mr. Lockhart-Mummery a distinguished London surgeon and pioneer in cancer surgery, “especially that class which attends the surgical practice at a children’s hospital”.
 He had seen examples of the usually quoted causes of rectal prolapse (phimosis, stone in the bladder, colonic polyps, etc) to be rare but chronic diarrhoea, wasting and general weakness to be common – particularly the removal of fat from around the rectum in such cases.

 Unfortunately there is no mention of the long term outlook of these children that may have suggested some may have had CF; however, the fact that the average age was 2.56 years perhaps indicated that prior to 1907 most children that had a prolapse due to CF would have already died.
 Also in 1907 death in early childhood from gastroenteritis was relatively common as was malnutrition and wasting.

 |Fig. 10a: Severe rectal prolapse in an infant|